ColinDaly75/ES-LTR-Implicit-Explicit-Correlation/README.md

 ![LETOR_format_diagram-with-clickthroughrate](https://user-images.githubusercontent.com/51714656/184387570-87e33de2-a985-4d8f-8a71-4cd7f43bb87a.png)

 # How to Run
 The attached dataset and code were used to perform correlation and ranking performance tests.
-To reproduce, simply download the code (python ipynb file) and LTR dataset (txt file).
+To reproduce, simply download the code (python ipynb files) and LTR dataset (txt file).
 It was compliled using python 3 and requires the installation (pip3) of datapane,jinja2 and scipy packages.
+The two scripts can be run independently, but the logicall order is
+1. ES-LTR-explicit-implicit-correlation.ipynb
+2. ES-LTR-ranking-performance.ipynb

 # Acknowledgements
 This research was usertaken by Colin Daly and Dr. Yvette Graham and has been partially funded by the ADAPT Centre and Trinity College Dublin